First-order convergence for $321$-avoiding permutations: -avoiding permutations

 \subsection{Proof of Theorem \ref{mainthm1}}

+We prove the theorem by encoding the insertion process of $321$-avoiding permutations as a symbolic stochastic process on a state space that records both the logical equivalence class and the $k$-tail configuration.
+We then analyze the directed graph induced by insertions and verify that the hypotheses of Lemma \ref{TopPF} hold on each irreducible component.
+This yields the existence and uniqueness of a stationary distribution for the process.

-Let $\mathcal{K}$ be the set of all elementary equivalence classes, which is finite by Theorem \eqref{cardlogic}, and $\Psi$ be the set of all tail configurations for a fixed $k$, which is a countable infinite set.
-We consider the product space $S=\mathcal{K} \times \Psi.$ We will define a random process on this space, which can be considered as an extension of the first process defined in Section \ref{process}, and apply Lemma \ref{TopPF} to a sequence of vectors in $\Delta^S,$ which denotes the probability simplex of $S$ as in \eqref{simplex}.
+Let $\mathcal{K}$ be the set of all elementary equivalence classes, which is finite by Theorem \eqref{cardlogic}, and $\Psi$ be the set of equivalence classes of $k$-tails for a fixed $k$, which is a countable infinite set.
+We consider the product space $S=\mathcal{K} \times \Psi.$ We will define a random process on this space, which extends the insertion process defined in Section \ref{process}, and apply Lemma \ref{TopPF} to a sequence of vectors in $\Delta^S,$ which denotes the probability simplex of $S$ as in \eqref{simplex}.